 The Bank has a line of credit with the Federal Home Loan Bank of Atlanta upon which credit advances can be made up to 40% of total Bank assets, subject to certain eligibility requirements.
-This represents a total credit line of approximately \$114.2 million and \$104.5 million as of December 31, 2021 and 2020, respectively.
+The total credit availability as of December 31, 2022 was \$91.6 million, with outstanding advance and letter of credit balances totaling \$9.5 million.
+The net remaining availability as of December 31, 2022 was \$82.1 million, subject to additional collateral requirements.
+Outstanding FHLB advances at December 31, 2022 consisted of one fixed rate advance in the amount of \$2.5 million with an interest rate of 3.37%.
+Additionally, the Bank had a letter of credit in the amount of \$7.0 million which was pledged to secure public deposits.
+The \$2.5 million advance requires quarterly interest payments with the full amount of principal due at maturity in December 2028.
 FHLB advances bear interest at a fixed or floating rate depending on the terms and maturity of each advance and numerous renewal options are available.
-These advances are secured by first lien 1-4 family residential mortgages totaling \$61.8 million at December 31, 2021.
+At December 31, 2022, the Bank had \$25.0 million of first lien 1-4 family residential mortgages pledged as collateral with \$15.5 million in unused credit availability.
 On certain fixed rate advances, the FHLB may convert the advance to an indexed floating rate at some set point in time for the remainder of the term.
 If the advance converts to a floating rate, the Bank may repay all or part of the advance without a prepayment penalty.
-At December 31, 2021 and December 31, 2020, total outstanding borrowings with FHLB were \$2.5 million and \$2.9 million, respectively.
-Outstanding FHLB advances at December 31, 2021 consisted of one fixed rate advance carrying an interest rate of 3.37%.
-This \$2.5 million advance requires quarterly interest payments with the full amount of principal due at maturity in December 2028.
+At December 31, 2021, the Bank had total outstanding advances of \$2.5 million and a letter of credit of \$7.0 million.

-The Bank also has available credit lines with other correspondent banks totaling \$21.0 million, which can be used for short-term liquidity purposes, if necessary.
+The Bank also has available unsecured credit lines with other correspondent banks totaling \$21.0 million, which can be used for short-term liquidity purposes, if necessary.
 Any funds borrowed on these credit lines are required to be repaid within 7 to 30 business days.
 The interest rate on such borrowings is set in accordance with the then current daily market rate.
-As of December 31, 2021 and 2020, there were no outstanding borrowings against these credit facilities.
+As of December 31, 2022 and 2021, there were no outstanding borrowings against these credit facilities.